DirtyHairy/node-libxl/README.md

 rebuild` (you'll have to install node-gyp for this) or `npm install` in the package directory.

+## Typings

+The bindings come with a full set of TypeScript typings.

 ## Coverage

-The bindings cover the current (version 4.5.0) libxl API completely.
+The bindings cover the current (version 5.1.0) libxl API completely.

 # Platform and Node.js support